 OSEA Salts of The Earth Body Scrub

 Talk about a scrub!
 This body scrub doesn’t mess around.
 It is filled with Dead Sea and Himalayan Pink Salts, Bolivian Rose and Organic seaweed of course.
 Plus, it boasts some Acai, shea butter and passionfruit that leave your skin feeling like butter.
 I applied to wet skin and used circular motions.
 My skin felt so refreshed and clean!
 Sometimes we focus on facial exfoliation but our body needs great exfoliation as well!
-Get it here!
+Get it here and use code gurlgonegreen10 to save 10% off your purchase!

 This body polish is also from OSEA but it’s a little more gentle overall.
 Great for skin that’s extra dry and sensitive.
 It is creamy in consistency but yet strong enough to remove and exfoliate unwanted dry skin.
 After using it my skin looks slightly pink and plump.
 It takes dull skin and gives it a good polish, revealing the brightest and prettiest skin.
 Upon opening it, you’re greeted with scents of lavender and Sweet Melissa.
 It awakens your senses and revitalizes your whole body.
 It exfoliates the skin with powdery grains of pumice, acai, and guarana.
 I get my body wet first, and then apply the body polish and use circular motions to rub it in.
 A serious skin treat!
-Get it here!
+Get it here and use code gurlgonegreen10 to save 10% off your purchase!

 And there you have it!
 Everything you ever wanted to know about exfoliation plus some amazing clean beauty exfoliants that will do wonders for your dry skin.